Stayl045/CPNT-262-Assignment-3-Group-Assignment/README.md

 - Communicate with each other over slack before pushes
 - Don't change the code of others!!!!
-- Be respectful of eachother
+- Be respectful of each other
-- Each page follows themse of home page
+- Each page follows theme of home page
 - Communicate how your feeling
 - If you are struggling ask for help